 It has already been observed that the Plaintiffs want to enforce their rights, and obtain remedies, as provided for under the Employment Act.
-This is revealed in both the viva voce submissions and the skeleton arguments of learned Counsel for the Plaintiffs.
-The question that immediately comes to mind, and requires this court's adjudication, is whether or not the Plaintiffs have chosen the right forum by coming to the High Court and seek the enforcement of their said rights, and obtain remedies under the said Employment Act.
-As a matter of fact Mr Mhone of Counsel raised this issue of the choice of forum during submissions in Noah Chimpeni's case.
-I wish to note that any finding on this issue raised herein will determine whether this court should adjudicate upon the matters raised in the Originating Summonses herein.
+This is revealed in both the viva voce submission and the skeleton arguments of learned Counsel for the Plaintiffs.
+The question, that immediately comes to mind, and requires this court's adjudication is whether or not the Plaintiffs have chosen the right forum by coming to the High Court and seek to enforce their said rights, and obtain remedies under the said Employment Act.
+As a matter of fact Mr Mhone of Counsel raised this issue of the choice of forum during submissions in Noah Chimpeni case.
+I wish to note that any finding on this issue of the forum will determine whether this court should adjudicate on the matters raised in the Originating Summons herein.